 They shared their best tricks to help us choose not to spend, even in some of the most tempting circumstances.
 Use their insight to help when you are ...

-1. At the Tail End of a Terrible Day
+1. At the End of a Terrible Day

-Maybe your boss yelled at you, your deal fell through, or your basement flooded—no matter what happened, you could use some serious cheering up.
-All too often, we look to buy that cheer … which is decidedly less comforting when we see our checking account the next morning.
+Maybe your boss yelled at you, your deal fell through, or your basement flooded—no matter what actually happened, you've found yourself in a place where you could use some serious cheering up.
+So you turn to retail therapy and buy things you had no intention of getting.

 How to Combat Temptation: Solomon has an acronym for situations—all too common at the end of the day—that make us extra vulnerable: HALT, which stands for hungry, angry, lonely and tired.
 "If you’re feeling any of those, recognize that you’re prone to poor decision-making," she says.